-Widener's AACSB-accredited MBA program provides a unique, fully integrative approach for aspiring business leaders to gain the knowledge and skills they need to succeed in today's business environment.
-This completely redesigned program has a comprehensive core curriculum that is taught by a team of full-time faculty and industry executives.
-This program is not confined by the barriers of traditional business functions, but is built on the concept of process innovation for performance excellence leading to sustainable growth.
+Widener's AACSB-accredited MBA program provides a unique, fully integrative approach for aspiring business leaders to gain the relevant knowledge, skills, and competencies they need to succeed in today's business environment.
+The newly redesigned curriculum focuses on achieving personal, team, process, organizational, and financial performance excellence.
+The courses are not confined by the barriers of traditional business functions, but are built on the concept of process innovation for performance excellence leading to sustainable growth.
+The courses are complemented by required non-credit professional development seminars that highlight career planning and skills.
+Our value proposition is: "Learn it today; use it tomorrow."
+We provide the right balance of theory and practice.